OribiaDev/MeiiWebsite/README.md

 <p align="center">
- <h2 align="center">MeiiHomepage</h2>
+ <h2 align="center">MeiiWebsite</h2>
- <p align="center">MeiiHomepage is a website thats a hub for my Discord bot Meii. </p>
+ <p align="center">MeiiWebsite is a website that's a hub for my Discord bot Meii. </p>
 </p>

 ## Description

-MeiiHomepage is the homepage for my discord bot Meii.
+MeiiWebsite is the homepage for my discord bot Meii.
 It has useful tips and tricks with ways to invite Meii and see its full command list.
 This website is also hosted on my home web server and made with React.

 ## Getting Started